botpress/readme/docs/Learn/add-a-bot-to-your-website/wix-1.md

     ## Step 1: Get your embed code

-    To embed a bot a bot on your Wix website, you need the bot's Webchat embed code.
+    To embed a bot on your Wix website, you need the bot's Webchat embed code.
 You can get the embed code from either the [Studio]() or your [Webchat settings]().

     ### From the Studio